-- There is one 60 mark exam which is 1 hour in duration. - Practical activities are assessed internally by the PE staff. - Pupils complete coursework which is internally assessed and externally moderated. - The certificate holds the exact same weighting as a GCSE for College applications.
+- There is one 70 mark exam which is 1 hour 15 minutes n duration. - Practical activities are assessed internally by the PE staff then moderated via Witness Statements. - Pupils complete coursework which is internally assessed and externally moderated. - The certificate holds the same weighting as a GCSE for College applications.